Himangshu205/Google-clone/README.md

-# Google-clone:-
+#  A Google-clone:-
-# This is an attempt to make a clone of the google homepage
+## This is was attempt to make a clone of the google homepage
 This project is a simple clone of the Google homepage UI, created using HTML and CSS.

 ## Technologies that I have used in this:-